You are currently viewing Which cleaning products are toxic?

 There are thousands of sources of toxicity that we are exposed to including glycol ethers (regulated toxic air contaminants) and terpenes and they can react with formaldehyde in the air to create lung-damaging ozone.

-The fragrance of a citrus-scented cleaning product may make you feel an environment is clean but what is often use is limonene and linalool which are synthetic fragrance terpene chemicals.
+The fragrance of a citrus-scented cleaning product may make you feel an environment is clean but what is often used is limonene and linalool which are synthetic fragrance terpene chemicals.
 You may not even pick up any kind of odor or fragrance but the exposure is constant.

 They can reduce sperm count, and reproductive functions, weaken the immune system, complicate or create respiratory issues, cause headaches, hormone disruptions, liver and kidney issues, headaches, as well as thyroid issues.

-Does anyone in your home have nasal infections, runny noses, or inflammation in their sinuses?
 Often times the usage of cleaning products is the culprit.
 The likelihood of kids having rhinitis, an inflammation of the nose lining, can be linked by 29 to 97%.

 When researchers calculated kids’ “total chemical burden” in one study by adding up the total time of exposure to 14 different home cleaning products including spray cleaners, chlorine bleach, air fresheners, etc. The rhinitis symptoms were worse as the total chemical burden increased.
 This contributes to the risk of developing asthma or attacks.